Paying for Cosmetology or Esthetician School

 Possible Funding Source #2: Scholarships

 A good place to start your scholarship search is with your school.
-Their aid letter will outline scholarships awarded from its program.
+Its aid letter will outline scholarships awarded from its program.
 You can contact them to see if there are additional scholarships you can apply for at the school.

 Professional associations also offer scholarships based on need or merit.
-The below beauty industry associations have lists of scholarships.
+The beauty industry associations below have lists of scholarships.

 • Professional Beauty Association